phenax/spider-repl/README.md

 spider-repl --protocol cdp --browser-cmd 'some-browser --remote-debugging-port=9999' --port 9999
 ```

-Or if the browser instance is already running with a debugger on port `9999`
+Or if the browser instance is already running with a debugger on port `9999`, you can connect to it using...
 ```sh
 spider-repl --protocol cdp --port 9999
 ```